 The Guidelines exert extraordinary influence on American eating habits.
 The advice dispensed to each and every American from doctors, nutritionists, dieticians and other health professionals invariably comes directly from the Guidelines.
 Advice from professional associations (American Medical Association, American Diabetes Association, etc.) also derives from the Guidelines.
 Thus, even though you may know nothing about the Guidelines, they reach you through your health professionals.

 The Guidelines also dictate government nutrition assistance programs, which touch one in four Americans every month (they are the single-biggest expense at the US Department of Agriculture).
 These include:

 The Guidelines direct FDA regulations on food, including the information on packaging.
 For example, the Guidelines inform health claims (whether a food can be advertised as “healthy”) and the information listed on the back of the package (the “Nutrition Facts” panel).
-[Note: can we include a picture of nutrition facts panel here]

 In summary, more Guidelines are undoubtedly the single-most influential lever on the our food supply as well as our ideas about what constitutes a healthy diet.

 Are the Guidelines working?